 The best third places are those that are inclusive and local.
 Particularly beneficial are those “that render the best and fullest service are those to which one may go alone at almost any time of the day or evening with assurance that acquaintances will be there.”
 Third places are not important solely on the psychological level, they are (or can be) important on the political level as well.
 Ruling elites are often aware of the political potential inherent in informal gathering places and actively work to discourage them.

 Sweden’s rulers, for example, banned the drinking of coffee in the eighteenth century because government officials were convinced that the coffeehouses were dens of subversion where malcontents planned revolts.
-This was the case in the American Revolution where Bostonian malcontents met at the Green Dragon Tavern pub to talk politics and plan the insurgency.
-The fear of gathering places continues from Tiananmen Square, to Free Speech Zones, to DDoS attacks on internet forums.
+They were right.
+This was also the case in the American Revolution where Bostonian malcontents met at the Green Dragon Tavern and the Salutation Tavern pub to talk politics and plan the insurgency.
+Authoritarian ruling elites’ fear of gathering places continues from Tiananmen Square, to Free Speech Zones, to DDoS attacks on left-wing internet forums.

 Oldenburg believes that the reinvigoration of grassroots political society is needed but for this to occur the reestablishment of public gathering spaces is essential.
 Other benefits will accrue as well, as people begin to feel that more and more space outside the home belongs to them.
 As if generations of taxpaying has paid for it.
 People who feel a sense of ownership of a place tend to act more responsibly and they monitor what is happening.
 To be atom-splittingly hackneyed, Third Places help the village raise the child.